Stig Engström (suspected murderer)

 Stig Folke Wilhelm Engström (26 February 1934 – 26 June 2000) was a Swedish graphic designer.
 Long treated by police as an eyewitness to the assassination of Prime Minister Olof Palme, Engström was separately proposed as Palme's assassin by the Swedish writers Lars Larsson and Thomas Pettersson.

 Krister Petersson, prosecutor in charge of the investigation, announced the closing of the case at a press conference on 10 June 2020 and stated twenty years after Engström's death, he was the prime suspect in the murder, but that the evidence against him would have been too weak for a trial.

-In line with Swedish media reporting practices of not disclosing the names of suspects, Engström was dubbed the Skandia Man (Skandiamannen), since he had arrived at the crime scene from the nearby head office of the Skandia Insurance Company, where he worked.
+In line with Swedish media reporting practices of not disclosing the names of suspects, Engström was dubbed The Skandia Man (Skandiamannen), since he had arrived at the crime scene from the nearby head office of the Skandia Insurance Company, where he worked.
 Since Petersson's announcement in 2020, Swedish media have referred to Engström by name.

 Biography

 Stig Engström was born in Bombay, Bombay Presidency, British India, on 26 February 1934 to affluent Swedish parents from Småland.
 His mother, Ruth Engström, was originally from Nybro.
 His father, Folke Engström, worked for the industrialist Ivar Kreuger.
 In 1926, his father received the opportunity from his employer to move to India to start up production there.
 His younger brother was born in Calcutta in 1940.
+His mother Ruth died on 2 December 2013 at the age of 111 years old.
+She was the oldest living Swede at the time.

 Engström returned to Sweden when he was twelve years old and lived with relatives of the family until his parents also returned a few years later.
 He attended the same elite school as Olof Palme though not at the same time.
 While Engström showed artistic and athletic talent, he did not excel academically and never graduated or went to university.
 Engström did his mandatory military service before he started his studies to become a graphic designer.
 For some time, he worked for the Swedish military procurement establishment in designing and illustrating field manuals.
 In the late 1960s, he was hired by Sveriges Radio and later by Skandia Insurance Company to do design work in Stockholm, a position which he held until his retirement.

 Besides his work as a graphic designer, Engström was briefly associated with the Moderate Party in Täby, where he lived, which involved design, print work and advertising.
-He eventually left the Moderates because of a disagreement over a school closure with his local party association.
+He eventually left the Moderates because of a disagreement with his local party association, over a school closure.

 Engström married in 1964 but later divorced.
 His second marriage lasted from 1968 to 1999.
 In June 2000, Engström died in his home at the age of 66.